SoftUni-Internal/interactive-content/EN/04-For-Loop/08-Homework.md

 Create a program, which calculates and prints the total salary:

-- You the number of workdays for the current month as an integer and the salary per day as an array
+- You will receive the number of workdays for the current month as an integer and the salary per day as an array
 - Calculate the monthly salary of an employee
 - Print the result to the console